DepoXy/depoxy/docs/README-macOS-onboarding.rst

 - *Turn display off when inactive*: For 1 hour

 - *Require password after screen saver begins or display is turned off*:

-  Never (or perhaps "After 8 hours", just in case you forgot to lock)
+  - "After 8 hours", just in case you forgot to lock.

+    - E.g., if you're putzing around home, you might not interact with the machine for a while.
+But if you, e.g., leave home or go to sleep, you'll probably appreciate the host locking itself (if you try to practice solid OPSEC).

+    - I had originally set this to "Never", but having since changed it to 8 hours, I've never found the host unexpectedly (or annoyingly) locked when I'm just doing chores, cooking, whatever, but haven't left home.

 ..
 You will be password-prompted for both *Turn display off...* and *Require password...*.